danielharrell/open-eyes-lect-2017-18/Open.md

 Or we could say that we contain the world inside us, to locate all of it outside us.
 And we would then be open to the world, on this account, from having enclosed it.

+- This suggests that they fill from within rather than without.
+- Also explains distinction between seeing the world and suffering it.
+- Move on to "world" talk more generally.
+    - World as totality, nothing outside totality.
+    - Don't forget to use world talk for Odysseus and Leontius if you can.
+    - Case for opposite conclusion: awareness can contain this boundlessness, as if we were enclosed in openness not merely as an infinite parabola, but as an infinite circle.
+- Make comparison to infinite circle, to replace infinite ellipse.
+- Point out that circle closes boundary, even while being nowhere.

+But *are* they open, even in a figurative sense?
+Eyes could not be open the way lidless jars are open, just letting the world in.
 And if we can thus explain our own way of being open as a way of being closed, perhaps we can likewise explain every other way.
 Consider how we might then explain the